-" Current Receivables from Group Companies" includes, at 31 December 2022 and 2023, includes the provision for income tax payable for the year, reclassifications arising from prior years' income tax and prepayments made by the Company during the year to the Parent of the Group, Acciona.
+"Current Receivables from Group Companies" includes, at 31 December 2023 and 2022, includes the provision for income tax payable for the year, reclassifications arising from prior years' income tax and prepayments made by the Company during the year to the Parent of the Group, Acciona.

-" Long-Term Guarantees Given" includes the guarantee given on the lease held by the Company corresponding to the lease of its offices at Calle Velázquez, 140 (Madrid).
+"Long-Term Guarantees Given" includes the guarantee given on the lease held by the Company corresponding to the lease of its offices at Calle Juan de Mena, 8, Madrid.